 A particular risk for the cartoonist is that unlike the written word, the cartoon as a visual image can be more easily misinterpreted and often with serious repercussions.
 For example, when The Independent’s Dave Brown drew a cartoon of Ariel Sharon eating a Palestinian baby, in an allusion to a well known Goya painting, to comment upon Israel’s treatment of the Palestinians, many Jewish people believed the imagery in the cartoon had been lifted straight from the virulent anti-Semitic Nazi organ Die Sturmer.
 They believed Brown was intentionally making reference to the medieval blood libel where Jews had been falsely accused of slitting the throats of Christian children in order to use their blood to butter their matzah.
-Primarily due to its contentious subject matter, the cartoon was voted Political Cartoon of the Yea 2003 by members of the Political cartoon Society.
-This resulted in the society receiving the condemnation of Jews around the world.
+Primarily due to its contentious subject matter, the cartoon was voted Political Cartoon of the Year in 2003 by members of the Political Cartoon Society.
+This resulted in the Society receiving the condemnation of Jews around the world.

 Another famous example of a cartoon being misunderstood is Philip Zec’s cartoon of March 1942, published in the Daily Mirror, showing a torpedoed merchant seaman hanging onto a life raft.
 The caption read: “The price of petrol has been increased by one penny: Official.”
 The cartoon was intended to show that the public should use fuel sparingly as it was costing lives to bring it across the North Atlantic.
 However, the cartoon so infuriated Prime Minister, Winston Churchill, due to his misreading of it, that he almost had the paper shut down.
 The then Home Secretary, Herbert Morrison also misread the cartoon, seeing it as a veiled attack on the “profit-seeking” oil companies.
 Herbert Morrison sneered: “Very artistically drawn, witty - Goebbels at his best.
 It is plainly meant to tell seamen not to go to sea to put money in the pockets of the petrol owners.”